The role of an Executor

 The role of an Executor is a very important one, and so it is essential that you appoint the right people for the job.

-The Executor's primary role is to carry out your wishes in accordance with your Will.
+The Executor's primary role is to carry out your wishes in accordance with your Will, and administer your estate.
 This can include the following responsibilities, among many others:

 - Obtaining your death certificate